AqueM/Curse-of-Love/Game/Characters/Flavia.md

 Gets around via rooftops.

 Works for [[Prima]].
 Was sent to "deal with" [[Orpheus]] in the past.
-Probably about his backstory??
+Probably the killer of his wife.